-The scientists and engineers at Thorlabs' Scientific Imaging (TSI) Group in Austin, Texas work in a multidisciplinary environment that brings multiple skillsets together to develop challenging circuit designs, innovative optical and mechanical solutions, firmware, and host side software in a camera platform that can be used with a variety of imagers.
-This unique skillset gives us the ability to customize low-noise, high-performance scientific cameras and interface devices that fit your needs.
+The scientists and engineers at Thorlabs' Scientific Imaging (TSI) Group in Austin, Texas work in a multidisciplinary environment to develop challenging circuit designs, innovative optical and mechanical solutions, firmware, and host side software in a camera platform that can be used with a variety of imagers.
+Our unique and diverse skill base gives us the ability to customize low-noise, high-performance scientific cameras and interface devices that fit your needs.

-A variety of standard camera offerings and the ability to efficiently customize cameras to almost any need is ideal for any OEM or system designer.
-In addition, all cameras can be designed into low-light and/or high speed imaging systems and customized to meet stringent size, environmental, and packaging requirements.
+We provide a variety of standard camera offerings as well as cameras customized to almost any need for OEM or system designers.
+All cameras can be designed for low-light and/or high-speed imaging systems and tailored to meet stringent size, environmental, and packaging requirements.
 A full-featured and well-documented API, included with our cameras, makes it convenient to develop fully customized applications in an efficient manner, while also providing the ability to migrate through our product line without having to rewrite an application.
-Our standard 1.4 megapixel, 4 megapixel, 8 megapixel, and fast frame rate cameras have been deployed in numerous applications as shown in the photos above and the list below.
+Our standard sCMOS, CCD, and fast frame rate cameras have been deployed in numerous applications as shown in the photos above and the list below.

-Our current offering of monochrome or color scientific CCD cameras are based on high quantum efficiency, low noise CCD imagers, which make them ideal for multispectral imaging, fluorescence microscopy, and other high-performance imaging techniques.
-Both non-cooled and cooled versions are available; see below for more details on the camera packages offered.
+Our current offering of scientific cameras utilize high quantum efficiency, low noise sensors, which make them ideal for multispectral imaging, fluorescence microscopy, and other high-performance imaging techniques.
+The Quantalux™ sCMOS camera is housed in a compact, passively cooled housing, while CCD cameras are available with TE-cooled and non-cooled housings; see below for more details on the camera packages offered.

 Scientific Camera Applications